sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-04-Improving.md

 The next language I learned was C, and...well other than learning how to deal with pointers, I found it pretty easy to learn.
 It has a ton in common with Java, sans object orientation.
 But since I only needed it for some low level multi-threading, I didn't worry about this feature not being there.
 And then came Common-Lisp.
 Fundamentally very different, but everything was basically functions, so it took me three weeks to get the basics down.

-Flash forward to the weekend before I'm writing this, and I wrote a solution for the first homework in this class in Kotlin, a language I learned last weekend.
+Flash forward to the weekend before I'm writing this, and I wrote a solution for the first homework in this class in Kotlin, a language I had never used before I started writing.
 Is this because I'm just *that* good?
 No, far from it.
 It's because I've had practice learning new languages, and I know what I need to look for and where to find help.
 It's a skill, just like any other.
 And you get better at it each time you learn a new language.

 ---